evanconway/gamemaker-web-experiment/README.md

-# gamemaker-web-experiment
+# The Weight of Words
-Exploring web connection options in gamemaker.
+Type racing game.
+Front end made in GameMaker.
+Backend made in NodeJS.